symless/synergy/README.md

-# synergy
+# Synergy

-The Synergy project has moved to Deskflow
+The upstream project for Synergy is now [Deskflow](https://github.com/deskflow/deskflow).